-- List your School & Parish Collaboration from last year. - 5 Masses (Virtual due to COVID) - 3 afternoons for penitential rites - 5 Virtual classroom visits - Catherine Lamer and Sarah Hughes taught First Communion and Reconciliation at St. Michael's Parish - Catherine Lamer, Darren Schneider and Christina Mullin are Eucharistic Ministers - Catherine Lamer helped with St. Michael's youth group - Our School Council Chair is Jeanne McKay Rowan is the Sacramental and Volunteer Coordinator for St. Michael's Parish
+- St. Michael's Parish Priest celebrates with our students during the scheduled liturgical celebrations listed below.
+He also attended 3 days to provide our students with the penitential rite.
+(Knights of Co-lumbus participate in Shrove Tuesday and provide Bibles for our grade 4 students and celebrate Mass at St. Michael's Parish. - Chris Kish is one of the RCIA leaders for St. Vital Parish - Father Mathew will attend 5 classroom visits - Catherine Lamer and Sarah Hughes taught First Communion, Confirmation and Reconciliation at St. Michael's Parish - Darren Schneider, Catherine Lamer and Christina Mullin are Eucharistic Ministers and Greeters at St. Michael's Parish - Catherine Lamer helped with St. Michael's youth group - Our School Council Chair is Jeanne McKay -Rowan is the Sacramental and Volunteer Coordinator for St. Michael's Parish